 We proceed by assuming the Born Markov approximation to obtain the quantum Markovian Master equation

-where $\rho_B$ is the density operator.
-Assuming the bath correlation functions decay fast relatively to the external driving we approximate $\theta\b{t-s}$ as
+where $\hat{\rho}_B$ is the density operator of the bath.
+Assuming the bath correlation functions decay fast relative to the external driving we approximate $\Lambda_k\b{t-s}$ as

-where $\alpha_k \b t \equiv \sb{\lam_k\b t-i\b{\v {G}_{k}\b t|\nabla_{\v{\chi}} \v F_{k}\b t}\cdot \f{d \v \chi}{d\theta}}\f{d\theta}{dt}$.
-This approximation is justified, as the bath correlation functions decay in a typical time-scale which is much smaller than the time-scale of the change in the system parameters, namely, the function $\Lambda \b t$.
-Thus, the contribution to the integral in Eq. \eqref{eq.2} vanishes when the approximation \eqref{eq.3} is not satisfied, see \cite{dann2018time} for further details. \\ Gathering together equations \eqref{eq.1}, \eqref{eq.2} and \eqref{eq.3} leads to
+where $\alpha_k \b t \equiv \Omega_k\b t\lam_k\b t-i\b{\v {G}_{k}\b t|\nabla_{\v{\chi}} \v F_{k}\b t\cdot \f{d \v \chi}{dt}}$.
+This approximation is justified, as the bath correlation functions decay in a typical timescale which is much smaller than the timescale of the change in the system parameters, namely, the function $\Lambda_k \b t$.
+Thus, the contribution to the integral in Eq. \eqref{eq.2} vanishes when the approximation Eq. \eqref{eq.3} is not satisfied, see \cite{dann2018time} for further details. \\ Gathering equations \eqref{eq.1}, \eqref{eq.2} and \eqref{eq.3} leads to

 with the spectral correlation tensor given by